Foster Care Allowance Victoria: Rates, Extras, and the Financial Reality

 School Attendance Allowance — An annual payment to assist with school fees, uniforms, and books.
 The amount ranges from approximately $411 to $617 per year depending on the child's age and school stage.

-Specific Medical or Equipment Needs — For children with diagnosed medical conditions or disabilities, additional funds may be approved by DFFH to cover items not covered by Medicare or NDIS.
-These are negotiated case by case.
+Specific Medical or Equipment Needs — For children with diagnosed medical conditions or disabilities, ask your agency and DFFH what additional support may be available for items not covered by other funding.
+These are considered case by case.

-Respite Care Allowance — Respite carers (who provide short-term relief to primary carers) receive a pro-rata allowance based on the same rate structure.
-If you're considering respite fostering — a lower-commitment entry point — you're still financially supported for the period of care.
+Respite Care Allowance — If you're considering respite fostering — a lower-commitment entry point — ask the agency how payments and eligible costs are handled for the period of care.

 How Care Allowances Interact with Centrelink and Tax